 We’re creating a safety net to catch customers slipping through the cracks.
 Tagging an at-risk customer and following up opens the potential for any future sales that otherwise would’ve gone by the wayside.

 Finally, if there’s no swaying a departing customer, encourage them to provide feedback through an exit survey.
 Exit surveys offer valuable information for future growth hacks.
 You’re making money from customers who are leaving your site or product behind.
-This information can be used in analysis, planning, and future growth hacks to go beyond righting the ship and replacing the revenue to actually improving your business.
+This information can be used in the analysis, planning, and future growth hacks to go beyond righting the ship and replacing the revenue to actually improving your business.

 - “Do users tell others?”